Sensory Integration

 Carry-over

-The therapist trains parents to embed sensory breaks throughout the day: rocking, weighted blanket, tactile toys.
+Parents learn how to embed sensory breaks throughout the day: rocking, a weighted blanket, tactile toys.
 A reassessment is performed every four weeks.

 Indications and contraindications